 Other populations of eulachon along the Pacific coast of Canada experienced a similar pattern of declines.
-In 2005 a precipitous drop was observed in the Fisheries and Oceans Canada (DFO) New Westminster test fishery for adult eulachon returning to the Fraser River.
+In 2005, a precipitous drop was observed in the Fisheries and Oceans Canada (DFO) New Westminster test fishery for adult eulachon returning to the Fraser River.
 In 2006 the northern British Columbia (BC) stock (e.g. Skeena River), and central BC stock (e.g. Bella Coola River) groups collapsed, along with the southern stocks (Fraser River and Columbia River).

-During the winters of 2007-2009, Columbia River landings improved slightly while catch CPUE dropped.
+During the winters of 2007-2009, Columbia River landings improved slightly while commercial pounds per landing (CPUE) dropped.
 The pounds landed and CPUE both dropped off significantly in 2010.
 Oregon and Washington waters were closed to the harvest of eulachon during 2011-2013, so no landings or CPUE information is available (Tables 17 and 18); however, estimates of spawning stock biomass (SSB) indicate that adult presence improved during 2011, 2012, and 2013.
-Short commercial seasons were allowed during 2014, 2015, and 2016 for research purposes.
-The modest commercial landings and CPUE (Figure 3, Tables 17 and 18) were not consistent with the angler success in the sport fishery or with the SSB estimates for 2014-2016.
+Short commercial seasons were allowed in 2014-2017 for research purposes.
+The modest commercial landings and CPUE (Figure 2, Tables 17 and 18) were not consistent with the angler success in the sport fishery for 2014-2017.

-Age composition of the Columbia River eulachon run has shifted from a relative young composition in 2013 (94% age-2 and age-3 fish), to increasingly older fish in 2015 and 2016.
-The decline in the presence of the younger brood years is likely due to deteriorating ocean conditions, since age-2 fish for run years 2015 and 2016 would have been from brood years 2013 and 2014 respectively (which were large run years that produced large numbers of out-migrating larvae, Table 20).
+Age composition of the Columbia River eulachon run has shifted from a relative young composition in 2013 (94% age-2 and age-3 fish), to increasingly older fish in 2015, 2016, and 2017.
+The decline in the presence of the younger brood years is likely due to deteriorating ocean conditions, since age-2 fish for run years 2016 and 2017 would have been from brood years 2014 and 2015 respectively (which were large run years that produced large numbers of out-migrating larvae; Table 20).